srackham/drake/README.md

 returned by asynchronous functions in any way that makes sense.

-## drake CLI
-The `drake` CLI is a thin wrapper for executing a drakefile.

-To install the `drake` CLI executable:

-    deno install --force -A drake https://raw.github.com/srackham/drake/master/drake.ts

-Run it with e.g.

-    $HOME/.deno/bin/drake --help

-The `drake` CLI is handy, but you can also run drakefiles directly with the `deno run` command.

-### drake man page
+## Drake man page
+To display the Drake man page run your drakefile with the `--help`
+option:

 ```
+$ deno run -A Drakefile.ts --help

 NAME
   drake - a make-like task runner for Deno.

 SYNOPSIS
-  drake [OPTION|VARIABLE|TASK]...
   deno run [DENO_OPTION...]
 DRAKEFILE [OPTION|VARIABLE|TASK]...

 DESCRIPTION